Islandora-Labs/islandora_simple_map/README.md

 ## Configuration

 If you choose to use the Javascript API you will need to [get an API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+If you choose to use the Embed API, you do not need an API key.

 Admin settings are available at `admin/islandora/tools/islandora_simple_map`: